Skip to Content

 A wonderfully wild "sea vegetable" that has a unique salty flavour that takes this fairly classic dish to a whole new level.

-It is an ingredient that I use a lot at the moment in fishy dishes, it features in dishes like my cod salad recipe, salt cured mackerel salad and pan-fried hake with chorizo and samphire.
+It is an ingredient that I use a lot at the moment in fishy dishes, it features in dishes like my cod salad recipe, pan-fried sea trout with clams, salt cured mackerel salad and pan-fried hake with chorizo and samphire.

 Crab linguine pasta with chilli and samphire.